domenikali/cbomber/README.md

 ## protocol
 the game protocol is the following (still not complete)

-### 1
+### - 1
-client connect to server and send packet with a request to join the queue in a specifig gmae mode
+&emsp;client connect to server and send packet with a request to join the queue in a specifig game mode

-### 2
+### - 2
-server respond with a packet to confirm request accepted or denied
+&emsp;server add player in the queue of the requested mode then respond with a packet to confirm request accepted or denied

-### 3
+### - 3
-server send game info to client
+&emsp;once the queue is full the server send game info to client

-### 4
+### - 4
-client respond to confirm it has recived the information and it's still running
+&emsp;client respond to confirm it has recived the information and it's still running

-### 5
+### - 5
-server multidiffuse grid information and the game can start
+&emsp;server multidiffuse grid information and the game can start

 (continue)